ROCK LEGENDS CRUISE VIII 2020 TERMS AND CONDITIONS

 These Terms and Conditions are subject to change at any time.

-Please read the following Terms and Conditions BEFORE you book your cabin for Rock Legends Cruise VII 2019.
+Please read the following Terms and Conditions BEFORE you book your cabin for Rock Legends Cruise VIII 2020.
 This document contains important limitations on your rights.
 This is a legally binding document.
 This document contains additional contractual terms, conditions and limitations between you and Native American Heritage Association, (“NAHA” or their respective officers, directors, employees, agents and contractors collectively referred to herein as the “Released Parties”) with respect to this cruise beyond the terms and conditions described in the Royal Caribbean International (RCI) Ticket Contract (“RCI Passenger Contract”).

 All references to “Guest” shall have the same meaning as “Passenger” for purposes of this contract and will include each person listed on a Ticket Contract and each person, other than NAHA personnel, RCI personnel and artists and artist personnel, who embarks on the Cruise or attends any Cruise or Cruise related event, whether or not listed on a Cruise Ticket Contract.
 All terms shall be considered gender neutral and pronouns shall refer to the masculine and feminine, as context requires.